 Of course, with so many wineries around Mendoza, there are far more than these bottles to try, but out of the (many) that we tasted, these were our favourites from the region.
 The best way to try wines for yourself is to do a wine tasting and tour at one of the 1,000 or so nearby vineyards.

-Tours usually last around 4 hours and include a guided walk through the vineyard, the production facility, the fermentation area and the cellar, as well as (fantastic) lunches and wine tastings / pairings.
+Tours usually last around 4 hours and include a guided walk through the vineyard, the production facility, the fermentation area and the cellar, as well as (fantastic) lunches and wine tastings/pairings.
 Prices are high in Mendoza, especially considering that many wine regions around the world (like South Africa and parts of France) offer free tastings and cheaper lunch menus.

 Nevertheless, if you want to experience wine in Mendoza, we highly recommend doing a wine tasting, pairing and vineyard tour.
 When will you be back to this part of the world?
-In my honest opinion, the food and wine is so good that it’s worth every penny of the splurge.
+In my honest opinion, the food and wine are so good that it’s worth every penny of the splurge.

-Best Options For Wine Tours
+Best Options For Wine Tours in Mendoza

 This Swarovski-owned vineyard offered our favourite wine tours that we found in all of Argentina, not only because the 2012 La Colonia Malbec was phenomenal, but because of the many different activities on offer for guests.